 Church of England clergy should have the freedom to bless and marry same-sex couples, says Bishop of Oxford.

-The Bishop of Oxford has published a 52-page essay, Together in Love and Faith, to be released on Friday 4 November, setting out the ways his own views have changed on same-sex relationships over the last decade.
+The Bishop of Oxford has published 52-page essay, Together in Love and Faith, on Friday 4 November, setting out the ways his own views have changed on same-sex relationships over the last decade.

 In the light of ten years of reflection and massive changes in the society we serve, many in the Church, including Bishop Steven, now believe it is time to enable local churches and clergy to offer public services of blessing for same-sex relationships and remove the legal barriers to the solemnisation of same-sex marriage in the Church of England.
 Clergy should also be given the freedom to order their own relationships according to their conscience and to marry a same-sex partner.